Kristina01111000/Drws_site/README.md

 - make quizzes for all three new learning programs
 - Write a summary blurb for each and send it to him
 - Check that the origin title is fixed on the site
-- Add the new license key for peepso
+- Add the new license key for peepso -> he still needs to do this
 -

 make a pdf for Basit showing the equations and the edits -> done, sent to Dr w -> made the new edits for graph 3